Why Heckmann's Shares Dropped

 Interested in more info on Heckmann?
 Add it to your watchlist by clicking here.

 The article Why Heckmann's Shares Dropped originally appeared on Fool.com.Fool contributor Travis Hoium has no position in any stocks mentioned.
-You can follow Travis on Twitter at @FlushDrawFool, check out his personal stock holdings, or follow his CAPS picks at TMFFlushDraw.
-The Motley Fool owns shares of and has options on Heckmann.
+You can follow Travis on Twitter at @FlushDrawFool, check out his personal stock holdings or follow his CAPS picks at TMFFlushDraw.
+The Motley Fool owns shares of Heckmann and has the following options: Long Jan 2014 $4 Calls on Heckmann and Short Jan 2014 $3 Puts on Heckmann.
 Try any of our Foolish newsletter services free for 30 days.
-We Fools don't all hold the same opinions, but we all believe that considering a diverse range of insights makes us better investors.
+We Fools may not all hold the same opinions, but we all believe that considering a diverse range of insights makes us better investors.
 The Motley Fool has a disclosure policy.